jpsim/AWSPics/README.md

 You'll also receive an email to approve the SSL certificate request, which you should complete quickly, so that the rest of the deployment can proceed.

+Once the initial deployment is done, you'll need to point your domain's DNS settings to add a CNAME to the newly created CloudFront Distribution URL, which you can find by visiting the CloudFront section of the AWS Console.
+Once the DNS update has propagated, you'll be able to access your private photo gallery at that domain.
+However, there's no content yet, so you won't see much of anything.
+You can generate sample albums to see it in action.

 ## Generate Sample Albums

 There's a script included that will pull random images from